When the sound icon in your taskbar has a red x on it (as illustrated above), your computer won’t play any sound.

 2) Restart your PC.
 After restarting, Windows should automatically re-install the sound driver.
 Assuming it installs the latest correct driver, this may resolve the problem.

 Method 3: Re-enable the device

 To fix the problem, follow these steps (Steps below are for your reference.
 The specific steps in different system versions may be different. ):

-1) On your keyboard, press the Windows logo key and R at the same time to invoke a Run command.
-Type devmgmt.msc in the run box and click on OK button.
+1) On your keyboard, press the Windows logo key + R keys at the same time to invoke the Run box.
+Type devmgmt.msc hit Enter.

 2) Locate the Sound, video, and game controllers category in the list.

 If you don’t see this category in your list, continue with step 2a) below.
 Otherwise, skip to step 3.